Sudanese refugees in Egypt: Employment

 Legal employment in Egypt is "virtually" impossible for Sudanese refugees.
-Refugees’ right to work is determined by Egypt's domestic legislation dealing with the employment of foreigners, law no. 137 of 1981, which decrees that refugees must apply for a work permit on par with any other foreigner.
-Article 53 in the Egyptian Constitution gives the right of asylum to political refugees, however, only the few most prominent have been able to take advantage of this right like the Shah of Iran, Jaafar Nimeiri of Sudan, and the wife of the last king of Libya.
+Refugees' right to work is determined by Egypt's domestic legislation dealing with the employment of foreigners, law no.137 of 1981, which decrees that refugees must apply for a work permit on par with any other foreigner.
+Article 53 in the Egyptian Constitution gives the right of asylum to political refugees, however, only the few most prominent have been able to take advantage of this right like the Shah of Iran, Gaafar Nimeiry of Sudan, and the wife of the last king of Libya.

 The 2003 Labor Law and its implementing Ministerial Decree and the 2004 Decree of the Ministry of Manpower and Emigration force all foreigners including refugees to have a permit to work in "gainful" employment.
-The requirements are reportedly very "stringent," and include assessments of legal status, employer sponsorship, and non-competition with nationals.
+The requirements are reportedly very "stringent", and include assessments of legal status, employer sponsorship, and non-competition with nationals.
 In 2006, employers have since been required to submit a certificate verifying Sudanese nationals are not carrying AIDS.
 As a result of these requirements, only a fraction of Sudanese have obtained working permits.